 Remember to consume less than 50 grams of carbs a day.
 At this point, healthy fats should be able to deliver about 75% of your body's total calorie-intake.

 Full-fat dairy products

-This second phase allows you to choose 1 to 2 days a week to become your refeeding days.
+This second phase allows you to choose one to two days a week to be your re-feeding days.
 You have to consume more carbs during this phase to break ketosis.

 The goal is to increase carb-intake.
 The following will give you enough carbs: